MindLyfe/MindLyfe-Platform/Architecture/System/SystemArchitectureDesign.md

-# MindLyf System Architecture Design
+# MindLyfe System Architecture Design

 ## Overview

-This document outlines the system architecture for the MindLyf mental health platform.
+This document outlines the system architecture for the MindLyfe mental health platform.
 The architecture is designed to be scalable, resilient, and modular to support the platform's requirements for AI-enhanced therapy, wearable integration, and real-time communication.
 The system follows a microservices approach with domain-driven design principles to enable independent scaling, deployment, and evolution of components.

 ## Architectural Patterns